topspinj/ramen-vs-pho/README.md

 Which is more popular: pho or ramen?

+### Hypothesis

+Ramen is more popular than pho in North America.

 ### Data Source

 The dataset is obtained from Yelp Fusion API for 18 metropolitan cities in North America.